canro91/canro91.github.io/_posts/2023-04-03-SeparateStateIntoSeparateObjects.md

 Notice we wrote two separate classes: `RegularUser` and `PremiumUser`.
 We don't have methods that should be called only when some optional properties have value.
 And we don't need to check for `null` anymore.
 For premium users, we're sure we have their credit card details.
 We eliminated a possible source of NullReferenceException.

-**Instead of writing a large class with methods that expect some nullable properties to be not null at some point, we're better off using separate classes to avoid dealing with null and getting NullReferenceException.**
+We're better off writing separate classes than writing a single large class with nullable properties that only have values at some point.

 I learned about this technique after reading [Domain Model Made Functional]({% post_url 2021-12-13-DomainModelingMadeFunctional %}).
 The book uses the mantra: "Make illegal state unrepresentable."
 In our example, the illegal state is the `CreditCard` being `null` for regular users.
 We made it unrepresentable by writing two classes.

 Voilà!
 This is another technique to prevent `null` and NullReferenceException by avoiding classes that only use some optional state at some point of the object lifecycle.
 We should split all possible combinations of the optional state into separate classes.
 Put separate state in separate objects.

-Don't miss the other posts in this series, [what is the NullReferenceException]({% post_url 2023-02-20-WhatNullReferenceExceptionIs %}), [Nullable Operators and References]({% post_url 2023-03-06-NullableOperatorsAndReferences %}), and [the Option type and LINQ XOrDefault methods]({% post_url 2023-03-20-UseOptionInsteadOfNull %}).
+Don't miss the other posts in this series, [what the NullReferenceException is and how to prevent it]({% post_url 2023-02-20-WhatNullReferenceExceptionIs %}), [Nullable Operators and References]({% post_url 2023-03-06-NullableOperatorsAndReferences %}), and [the Option type and LINQ XOrDefault methods]({% post_url 2023-03-20-UseOptionInsteadOfNull %}).

 _Happy coding!_